SyncfusionExamples/blazor-pdf-viewer-examples/README.md

 # PDF-Viewer-Web
-This repository contains the examples of Syncfusion&reg; PDF Viewer (Web) control.
+This repository contains the examples of PDF Viewer (Web) control.

 ## Key features
 The Blazor PDF Viewer component allows to view, print, and annotate the PDF files in your Blazor applications and its key features are,